 Imagine cradling a book in your arms.
 See yourself thumbing through the pages, reading the words, recognizing that what’s contained therein is your story, laid out for all to see.
 This symbol of your life is part catharsis and part healing.
 Your journey is complete, and you’ve reached the people who needed to hear your story because you worked with a ghostwriter.

-When you want to discuss this further, contact me.
+When you want to discuss ghostwriting further, contact me.

-Contact me so we can explore how a ghostwriter can benefit you.
+Contact me and we can explore how a ghostwriter can benefit you.

 First things first: